alexsaunderswps/User-Guides/web_portal_device_management_guide.md

 ## Purpose & Context
 This guide introduces the management of devices (headsets or computers) running the WildXR VR application via the WildXR Web Portal (Wildxr.org)

+⚠️ **Video Download Time**: Whenever a new instance or update of WildXR is required all associated videos must be downloaded to provide a smooth playback experience.
+Depending on the video library size and internet speeds, this can take multiple hours.
+Please consider this when scheduling an update or planning for new WildXR installations.

 ## Prerequisites
 - Windows or Mac computer with internet access
 - An internet browser (WPS recommends Chrome)